metal-stack/gardener/docs/usage/shoot-operations/shoot_versions.md

 ## Classification Dates

-For administrators it is possible to automatically cycle classifications according to classification dates.
-This way, the availability, deprecation or expiration of versions can be scheduled at certain points in time.
+For administrators it is possible to automatically promote classifications depending on dates.
+This way, the availability, deprecation or expiration of versions can be scheduled.
 This feature is only available when the `classification` field is set.

 For every classification state there is a corresponding date field: